Erik Bagger, tenor

 Described as "a superb singing actress," soprano Alexandra Lang is rapidly gaining recognition for her musical integrity, distinct vocal color and versatility.
 A native of Atlanta, she currently resides in New York City.
 Her first Ariadne with New York’s Utopia Opera was described as “satisfyingly lush to the ears.”

-Ms. Lang has appeared with New Camerata Opera, New York Conductors Symphony, Utopia Opera, Cantanti Project, the Brooklyn Symphony Orchestra, New York Lyric Opera Theatre, and made her New York City debut as Donna Elvira in concert with the New York Opera Exchange Orchestra.
-She has enjoyed performances at the Boston Public Library, Fenway Park, Jordan Hall, the Dimenna Center for Classical Music, Bruno Walter Auditorium at Lincoln Center, and Carnegie’s Weill Recital Hall.
+Ms. Lang has appeared with New Camerata Opera, New York Opera Forum, New York Conductors Symphony, Utopia Opera, Peach State Opera, Nevada Opera, Cantanti Project, the Brooklyn Symphony Orchestra, New York Lyric Opera Theatre, and the New York Opera Exchange Orchestra.
+She has enjoyed performances at the Metropolitan Opera Guild, the Boston Public Library, The Great Hall at Faneuil Hall, Fenway Park, Jordan Hall, the Dimenna Center for Classical Music, Bruno Walter Auditorium at Lincoln Center, and Carnegie’s Weill Recital Hall.

 In the summer of 2012 Alexandra joined Nevada Opera as a Resident Artist, performing the title role in Tom Cipullo’s Lucy in the Opera Shorts Showcase and Kristy in Christian McCleer’s children’s opera, House, for the Boys and Girls Club of America.
 In July of 2011, Ms. Lang was invited to sing the national anthem at Boston's historic Fenway Park, home of the Red Sox.
 While in Boston she also enjoyed many performances at Jordan Hall, singing Geraldine in Samuel Barber’s A Hand of Bridge, and appearing as the soprano soloist in Carl Nielsen’s Symphony No. 3 with the NEC Symphony under the baton of Maestro John Page.
 Ms. Lang made her operatic debut in 2009, singing the title role of Massenet’s Manon with Opera in the Ozarks in Eureka Springs, AR.